campanam/RatesTools/doc/tutorial.md

 2s. `vcftools_site_filters` specifies the site-specific filters using VCFtools [12] as a string.
 Setting this value to "NULL" bypasses this filter.
 See the [VCFtools](https://vcftools.github.io/) documentation for details.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
 2t. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
 Setting this value 'NULL' bypasses this filter.
 See the [GATK](https://gatk.broadinstitute.org/) documentation for details.
 Be sure to use GATK 3 syntax for GATK 3 runs and GATK 4 syntax for GATK 4 runs.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
 2u. `chr_file` specifies the path to the list of chromosomes to retain.
 Set the value to "NULL" to ignore this filter.
+2v. `min_contig_length` specifies the minimum length (in bp) of contigs to retain before applying site and region filters.
+2w. `min_filt_contig_length` specifies the minimum length (in bp) of contigs to retain after applying site and region filters.
-2v. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
+2x. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
 See the [documentation](ruby_r_scripts.md#calc_denovo_mutation_raterb) for details.
-2w. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
+2y. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
 Set to "NULL" to turn off email alerts.

 3. Update the module list.
 In the `modules` directive, there is a list of software.
 Enter the name of any modulefiles needed for each program.
 If no modules are needed, leave the value as an empty string.